ansible-collections/community.sops/docs/docsite/rst/guide.rst

     PLAY RECAP *******************************************************************************************************
     localhost                  : ok=4    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0

 Please note that if you put a Jinja2 expression in a variable, it will be evaluated **every time it is used**.
 Decrypting data takes a certain amount of time.
-If you need to use an expression multiple times, it is better to store its evaluated form as a fact with `ansible.bulitin.set_fact <ansible_collections.ansible.builtin.set_fact_module>`_ first.
+If you need to use an expression multiple times, it is better to store its evaluated form as a fact with :ansplugin:`ansible.bulitin.set_fact <ansible.builtin.set_fact#module>` first.
 This can be important if decrypted data should be passed to a role

 .. code-block:: yaml+jinja